Bear (2010 film): Plot

 Sam opts as a marathon runner to jog the several miles to the restaurant, but when he arrives he is attacked by the bear before he can get help.
-Meanwhile, Liz tells Nick that she and Sam have been having serious financial troubles which has caused a rift in their marriage putting him into extraordinary debt and possibly under scrutiny for embezzlement from Sam's company, which is the reason he gave their father a Porsche (as the banks then wouldn't be able to collect it).
+Meanwhile, Liz tells Nick that she and Sam have been having serious financial troubles which has caused a rift in their marriage.
+Sam is in debt and under scrutiny for embezzling from his company, which was why he gave their father a Porsche (as the banks wouldn't be able to collect it).

-Sam is returned rather violently by the bear and released to climb into the car.
-Nick surmises there must be a reason Sam had been returned, and Liz reveals to him that she's pregnant.
-But it was established earlier that due to the rift in their marriage, they hadn't slept together in about six months while she is two months pregnant.
+The bear drags Sam back to the minivan and released him.
+Nick surmises there must be a reason Sam had been returned, and Liz reveals that she's pregnant.
 Nick realizes that he is the father, from an affair he and Liz had months prior.

 This breaks Sam's heart as Nick realizes the true reason the bear had locked all three of them together; Nick, realizing that Liz might be happier with Sam, offers to sacrifice himself and attack the bear so the other two can escape.
 As Nick is dying, Sam gives Liz a parting kiss and attempts to attack the bear with a stick, but is killed as well.

 The bear then approaches Liz, who sinks to her knees as the bear sniffs her, closing her eyes ready to die.
 But the attack never comes, and the bear instead leaves her alone, likely having sensed her pregnancy, further acknowledging the Shaman legend.
 As she begins down the road by herself, the camera turns to the bodies of Sam and Nick lying next to each other and the screen goes black.